Lucy’s fees are:

 Counselling and Psychotherapeutic Approach

-Lucy is currently expanding her practice through training in somatic therapy, an approach that recognises the deep connection between mind and body.
-Somatic therapy helps clients tune into the physical sensations that accompany emotions, stress, or trauma.
-By working gently with the body through mindful awareness, movement, and breathwork, clients can release tension, regulate their nervous system, and reconnect with a sense of safety and presence.
-This holistic approach supports healing on both emotional and physical levels, often helping clients feel more grounded, centred, and at ease in themselves.
+Lucy also incorporates somatic therapy into her work, recognising the deep connection between mind and body.
+This approach supports clients in tuning into the physical sensations that can go with emotions, stress, or trauma.
+Through gentle awareness, movement, and breathwork, clients can begin to release tension, regulate their nervous system, and reconnect with a sense of safety and presence.

 Counselling Experience and Areas of Interest